Python 03

 def weather_to_emoji(weather: str) -> None:

 In the parenthesis, we can put what type of data is expected for the parameter.
-Furthermore, -> None part is distinct that this function has a return value of None
+Furthermore, -> None

-Try typing str and None in your python console.
-Alt text
+in your python console.

 Type hinting 02

-Let’s practice type hinting with the existing functions.
+Letβs practice type hinting with the existing functions.

-• tiny sum
+tiny sum

-Change the function sum with type hinting
+Change the function

 def sum(a, b):